How To Identify Rocks and Minerals During Nature Study

 Be honest.
 You’ve thought some of those thoughts before, haven’t you?

-When we first began nature study in our homeschool, I held off learning about rocks for quite some time because – well, I didn’t know what in the world were we going to do with them.
+When we first began nature study in our homeschool, I held off learning about rocks for quite some time.
+Truthfully, I didn’t know what in the world we were going to do with them.

-But I soon realized that we just hadn’t quite learned how to look at them with eyes of wonder and excitement yet.
+But I soon realized that we just hadn’t yet learned how to look at them with eyes of wonder and excitement.

-I received free products and compensation from Home Science Tools in exchange for writing this post.
+I received complimentary products and compensation from Home Science Tools in exchange for writing this post.
 As always, my opinions are strictly my own.
 Affiliate links are included in this post.

-There’s way more to discover about rocks and minerals than you might think.
-Things like the amazing process of the rock cycle, why so many rocks have sparkles or debris in them, and how many, many ways rocks have been used throughout history.
+There’s more to discover about rocks and minerals than you might think.
+For example, the unique process of the rock cycle, why so many stones have sparkles or debris in them.
+You can even discover the many ways rocks have been used throughout history.

-When taking the time to seriously observe rocks, you’ll begin to note their varied colors and textures, find very cool fossils, and notice special sparkles.
+When you take the time to observe rocks seriously, you’ll begin to note their varied colors and textures.
+Finding unique sparkles and fossils will be especially exciting.

-There are characteristic tests you can do in the field to help identify rocks and minerals, special lights you can use to view minerals you may have missed, and field trips where geologists teach you all kinds of things you never knew about rocks.
+You can do characteristic tests in the field to help identify rocks and minerals.
+Special lights can be used to view minerals you may have missed.
+And geologists can teach you many things you never knew about rocks during field trips.

 One of the main reasons I wrote NaturExplorers Hard as a Rock was to help you discover just how cool rocks and minerals are as a nature study topic.
-And, best of all, rocks are very easy to find on just about any nature walk, so finding specimens for study is easy peasy.
+Best of all, rocks areย veryย easy to find on just about any nature walk, so finding specimens for study is easy.

 A Successful Rocks and Minerals Nature Study